Eschatologue/CM_wiki/docs/class/cleric/index.md

 #### Changing Your Prepared Spells

-Whenever you finish a Long Rest, you can change your list of prepared spells, replacing one or more of the spells there with other Divine spells for which you have spell slots.
+Whenever you finish a **:rest-long: Long Rest**, you can change your list of prepared spells, replacing one or more of the spells there with other Divine spells for which you have spell slots.
 Preparing a new list requires time spent in prayer and meditation: at least 1 minute per spell level for each spell you add to the list.

 #### Spellcasting Ability